-The college agrees with this recommendation and provides a free supply of drinking water which is accessible from the water fountains that are situated around the college building.
+The college agrees with this recommendation and provides a free supply of drinking water which is accessible from the water fountains that are situated in the college heart-space.
 We also encourage students to refill water bottles and allow them to take bottles of water with them around school.